abpframework/abp/docs/en/Modules/Database-Tables.md

 ### IdentityServerDeviceFlowCodes

-This table can be used to store information about device flow codes, including the user code, device code, subject id, client id, creation time, expiration, data and session id.
+This table can store information about the device flow codes, including the user code, device code, subject id, client id, creation time, expiration, data and session id.

 ### IdentityServerPersistedGrants

-This table can be used to store information about persisted grants, including the key, type, subject id, client id, creation time, expiration, and data.
+This table can store information about the persisted grants, including the key, type, subject id, client id, creation time, expiration, and data.

 ## Others